ENCCS/julia-for-hpda/content/regression.rst

       # scatter!(X.cX[train], y[train], label="train", markersize=3)
       # scatter!(X.cX[test], y[test], label="test", markersize=3)

-.. todo:: Air foil continued
+.. exercise:: Air foil continued

    Return to the `Airfoil data set`_ example above and run the code for it.
    To run the airfoil example you need the packages GLM, MLJ,